 A newly planted peach tree will normally not bear fruit the first year, but those developed from seed can yield a good crop in three to four years.
 Peach trees will produce many little green peaches in the early summer months after their stunning pink spring flowers.

 However, you must trim your crop in addition to the natural fruit drop that peach trees experience at this stage of maturity, or you may be disappointed with walnut-sized fruit at harvest time.
 All but the largest fruits should be removed from each branch, leaving at least 6 inches between them.

 Softwood cuttings are the most convenient technique to propagate a non-grafted tree.
 In the spring, when the growth is tender and green, take a nine-inch cutting.
-To help the cutting take, dip it in rooting hormone, then plant it in a sterile potting media and keep it moist.
+To help the cutting, dip it in the rooting hormone, plant it in a sterile potting medium, and keep it moist.
 In about a month, roots should appear.

 How to store your peaches

 - They should last around 5 days in the fridge.

 - Fresh peaches can also be used to make peach jam or peach butter.

 - For long-term storage, peaches can be canned or frozen.